bysensa/surqx/README.md

 - **Transaction support**: Full support for SurrealDB transactions and complex queries
 - **Compile-time validation** [in future]: Catch errors at compile time rather than runtime

+P.S: A huge thank you to @m-ou-se for the work done on the inline-python library, which inspired the implementation of this solution.

 ## Installation

 Add this to your `Cargo.toml`: